kuklachert/udacity-project6/README.md

 **Feedback for the revised version (see index_final.html)**

-After having my project reviewed and getting my visualisation re-done with a new data sample, I once again asked my friends what they think.
+After having my project reviewed by Udacity and getting my visualisation re-done with a new data sample, I once again asked my friends what they thought.
 This was the most interesting feedback:

 *Friend 1*: